timofeysie/satisfactory/docs/trend-form.md

 https://commons.wikimedia.org/wiki/File:Harrison_Barnes_Klay_Thompson.jpg

 So we don't actually have that.
-However, we know the base url will be:
+However, we know the base url will be: "https://commons.wikimedia.org/wiki/File:"

 And the part after file will be: "Harrison_Barnes_Klay_Thompson.jpg" which is shown three times in our tag.
 Is that going to be a problem?
 Not sure.

+Since this value is added as an input, it's possible for the user to change it.
+Therefore, we may need an "other" category which would deal with getting the image, how it's used, and what the source link should be.
+Seems like a lot of work for now, so leave that to later.

+## To do

+- Parse the img tag to create the source attribute (see above)

+- Add Wikipedia and news headlines to the page description.
+We will need checkboxes on all these items for this.

+- Finish inputs for the rest of the one/two attributes.